RaphaelHebert/nsdpy/docs/main.md

 Example 2:

-    nsdpy -r "(mitochondrion[Title]) AND complete[Title]" -c CO[1Ii] COX[1i] -vk
+    nsdpy -r "mitochondrion[Title] AND complete[Title]" -c 'CO[1i]' 'COX[1i]' -vk

-As in the first example, the program will download the fasta files containing the CDS sequences for every result of the user’s query (**-r**) but as some filters are provided after the **-c** option ( CO[1Ii] COX[1i]) the program will filter the results according to these regular expression.
+As in the first example, the program will download the fasta files containing the CDS sequences for every result of the user’s query (**-r**) but as some filters are provided after the **-c** option ( CO[1i] COX[1i]) the program will filter the results according to these regular expression.
 <div style="background:Cornsilk; padding:5%"><p style="text-align: center;"><b>About the filtering process: </b></p>

 The sequences are filtered according to the information line of their fasta file: if the regular expression used to filter the sequence is in the information line then the sequence is kept, otherwise it is not kept in the final result.
 If the sequence has no fasta file for the coding sequences the program downloads and parses the GenBank file ( **.gb**).
-In that file the program looks in the *“product”*, *“gene”* , *“genesynonym”* and *“note”* fields to find the regex used as filter.
+In that file the program looks in the *“product”*, *“gene”* , *“gene_synonym”* and *“note”* fields to find the regex used as filter.
 It extracts the sequences according to these annotations.
 </div>
 </br>

 The program will write information about the run and the number of sequences found in the terminal with the option **-v**.
 The sequences will be dispatched in different fasta files depending on their kingdom with the option **-k**.

-    -c CO[1Ii] COX[1i]
+    -c 'CO[1i]' 'COX[1i]'
 The program will filter the genes for which the annotation in the CDS fasta file or the GenBank file match the following regular expressions ( patterns): CO[1Ii] COX[1i].

 Example 3:

-    nsdpy --request “((‘CO1’ OR ‘COX1’) OR COI) OR COXI” -l Choradata Cnidaria
+    nsdpy --request "CO1 OR COX1 OR COI OR COXI" -l Choradata Cnidaria
-**-l Choradata Cnidaria**: the program will output three fasta files, one for the Choradata sequences, one for the Cnidaria sequences and one for the sequences that do not belong to the Chordata or the Cnidaria either.
+**-l Chordata Cnidaria**: the program will output three fasta files, one for the Choradata sequences, one for the Cnidaria sequences and one for the sequences that do not belong to the Chordata or the Cnidaria either.

+Example 4:

+    nsdpy -r "(Parnassius[ORGN] OR Pieris[ORGN] OR Melithaea[ORGN] OR Iphiclides[ORGN] AND COI[Title] AND ('2010'[Publication Date] : '3000'[Publication Date])
+    AND barcode[Keyword] AND mitochondrion[Filter]" -i -t

+This command is used to download mitochondrial (mitochondrion[Filter]) sequences of four Lepidopteran genera (Parnassius[ORGN] OR Pieris[ORGN] OR Melithaea[ORGN] OR Iphiclides[ORGN]) published in NCBI nucleotide database since 2010 ("2010"[Publication Date]: "3000"[Publication Date]), with a barcode present in the keyword field (barcode[Keyword]).
+The request (-r) combines a series search term each of them limited to a particular field (e.g. Organism, Publication Date) of the GenBank record.
+Note the use of OR to link different names of the genera, to obtain sequences from all of them, and the use of parentheses to correctly structure the query.
+The -i option replaces the original definition lines to give taxonomically informative format more adapted for phylogenetic studies: taxon_name-SeqID | TaxID | Taxonomic lineage with coma-separated values.
+The -t option produces a tsv file with the following fields: Taxon name, SequenceID, TaxID, Taxonomic lineage, Sequence length, Sequence.

+Note the exact same result can be obtained with following command:

+    nsdpy -r "COI[Ttile] AND ('2010'[Publication Date] : '3000'[Publication Date]) AND barcode[Keyword] AND mitochondrion[Filter]" -i -t -L genus_list.txt

+The genus_list.txt is a text file with the four Lepidopteran genera of interest (one genus name in each line).
+We used just a short list in this example, but it can contain thousands of taxaof any taxonomic level.

 ### Output files

-The script creates a folder named *'results'* in the working directory and a subdirectory for each run named with the starting time of the run: **/results/YYYY-MM-DD_HH-MM-SS/**.
+The script creates a folder named *'NSDPY_results'* in the working directory and a subdirectory for each run named with the starting time of the run: **/NSDPY_results/YYYY-MM-DD_HH-MM-SS/**.
 In this last folder the script writes the fasta file(s) containing the results.
-If the --tsv option have been selected two folders called 'tsv' and 'fasta' are created to store the results in fasta and tsv format.
+If the --tsv option has been selected two folders called 'tsv' and 'fasta' are created to store the results in fasta and tsv format.
 If the --information option is selected, the information line of the output fasta files are as follows:

 - ORGANISM NAME